Anita Brenner: Early life

 Modotti and Weston also took personal photographs of Brenner.
 The differences between them point to the different aesthetics of the photographers.
 Weston was known for the abstract qualities of his highly focused and "precisely composed black-and-white images of semi-abstract nudes, landscapes, and organic forms".
 His photographs of Brenner's back are devoid of human interest and a study of form.
-In Modotti's images she attempted to capture scenes and personality, and social context over form were emphasized.
+Modotti attempted to capture scenes and personality, and social context over form were emphasized.
 Her photographs of Brenner show her dressed in a man's suit and fedora.
-Though feminists of later decades saw these photographs as uninhibited gender expression, Brenner was discreet about her sexuality and like most of the female artists of the period was not a feminist.
-Their works questioned their personal restrictions, but not as a feminist statement for society.
+Though feminists of later decades saw these photographs as uninhibited gender expression, Brenner was discreet about her sexuality, and like most of the female artists of the period, was not a feminist.
+Their works questioned their personal restrictions, but not as an expressly feminist statement.